Lothiraldan/saltpad/README.rst

     unzip dist.zip -d /opt/saltpad

-You will also need to create the file settings.json in the same directory that you have unzipped to, e.g. `/opt/saltpad/settings.json`.
+You will also need to create the file settings.json in the "config" directory that you have unzipped to, e.g. `/opt/saltpad/config/settings.json`.
 You can use the example settings.json found above (https://github.com/tinyclues/saltpad#configure-saltpad).

 Then point your favorite webserver at the saltpad directory.